 It’s required for Greek men to serve 18 months in any branch of the armed forces.

-Around 6% Off Greek budget goes towards funding the military
+Around 6% Of the Greek budget goes toward funding the military

-That might seem like a lot but pales in comparison to the United States, who spends around 54 percent of their budget on military.
+That might seem like a lot but pales in comparison to the United States, which spends around 54 percent of its budget on the military.

 Hundreds of Ancient Theaters and Temples

 Ancient Greeks loved theaters and temples.
 They built hundreds of them during the golden age of Greece.